 Places of Interest: Banfora Cascades, Grande Mosque Bobo-Dioulasso, Karfiguela Waterfalls, Kassena, Niansogoni, Sindou Peaks

 ACT in Burkina Faso

 Since 2000 a total of 114 orphan children have been educated across the country.
 More than 90 percent have completed secondary school of which 12 attended university and 4 have graduated.
-Nearly 300 women have benefitted from the ACT Widow’s project and received training in business skills so they can generate sustainable income.
+Nearly 300 women have benefited from the ACT Widow’s project and received training in business skills so they can generate sustainable income.
 A significant number of the widows have set up their own enterprises successfully.
 Read the story of Collette.

 In 2011 ACT formed partnership with Samaritan Purse (Operation Christmas Child).
-Since then ACT children have each year received a present at Christmas as part of the Operation Christmas Child.
+Since then, ACT children have each year received a present at Christmas as part of the Operation Christmas Child.